 Comparative Politics, International Relations, Comparative and International Political Economy, Political Economy of Development, Globalization, Comparative Regulation and Institutions, Comparative Capitalism, Political Economy of Identity, and Developing Countries (including East Asia/ China, India, and Russia).

-Roselyn Hsueh (Ph.D., University of California-Berkeley, 2008) is Assistant Professor of Political Science.
+Roselyn Hsueh (Ph.D., University of California-Berkeley, 2008) is Associate Professor of Political Science.
 She is also affiliated with the Asian Studies Program.
 Her research focuses on International and Comparative Political Economy of Development.
 Her book, China’s Regulatory State: A New Strategy for Globalization (Cornell University Press/Cornell Studies in Political Economy, 2011) examines the politics of market reform and evolving government-business relations across industries in post-Mao China.

 - 2014.
 “Fieldwork in Political Science: Encountering Challenges and Crafting Solutions,” co-authored, co-initiated, and co-organized symposium (with Francesca Refsum Jensenius and Akasemi Newsome), PS: Political Science and Politics 47:2 (April), pp. 391-393.

 - 2013.
 “Institutional Development and the Regulatory State in the South,” The Rise of the Regulatory State of the South: Infrastructure and Development in Emerging Economies, edited by Navroz K. Dubash and Bronwen Morgan.
 Oxford: Oxford University Press.

 - 2012.
 “China and India in the Age of Globalization: Sectoral Variation in Post-Liberalization Reregulation,” Comparative Political Studies 45:1 (January), pp. 32-62.

 - 2011.
 China’s Regulatory State: A New Strategy for Globalization.
 Ithaca: Cornell University Press/Cornell Studies in Political Economy.